Top Tourist Spots in Kuala Lumpur – Exploring Malaysia

 The Petronas Towers

-The Petronas Towers is undoubtedly the structure you have to visit when you are in Kuala Lumpur especially if, like Nikki, you are a fan of engineering marvels.
+The Petronas Towers is undoubtedly the most famous of all tourist spots in Kuala Lumpur, and the structure you have to visit when you are in the city especially if, like Nikki, you are a fan of engineering marvels.
 Constructed in 1996, the ‘KL twin towers’ stole the 25-year title for the tallest building to the Willis (Sears) tower in Chicago.
 The Petronas held this title for a good six years, until Taipei 101 came along.

 Like all high-rise landmarks, it is possible to visit the upper floors yet this is limited to the sky-deck (the bridge connecting the two towers).
 Due to a combination of lengthy queues and a hefty entrance price, we decided not to venture up, but instead opted for a visit to the KL tower (more of this below) whose viewing deck, we later found out, is at a higher altitude.